iPenguin/NotePages/README.md

     $ cmake ../ -DNP_DOCS=ON

-To convert the documentation to the final output you will need to install the docbook-xsl-ns (<http://sourceforge.net/projects/docbook/files/docbook-xsl-ns/>) fop (<http://xmlgraphics.apache.org/fop/download.html>)
+To convert the documentation to the final output you will need to install the docbook-xsl-ns (<http://sourceforge.net/projects/docbook/files/docbook-xsl-ns/>), xsltproc, and fop (<http://xmlgraphics.apache.org/fop/download.html>)

 On Ubuntu:

     $ sudo apt-get install xsltproc docbook-xsl-ns fop libservlet2.4-java

+On Windows you can get xsltproc from a cygwin installation.

 Making Installers
 ------------------